Geeksltd/GCop/Rules/GCop123.md

 ## Rule description

 When your application completes all the work it wants to perform in a transaction, you should call the `.Complete()` method only once to inform the transaction manager that it is acceptable to commit the transaction.
-It is very good practice to put the call to Complete as the last statement in the using block.
+It is very good practice to put the call to `.Complete()` as the last statement in the using block.

 Failing to call this method **aborts the transaction**, because the transaction manager interprets this as a system failure, or equivalent to an exception thrown within the scope of the transaction.